 An anti-inflammatory elimination diet coupled with gut healing therapies can make a serious impact on your pain and periods.

-I typically have patients increase their consumption of turmeric, ginger, garlic, onions, fermented foods, cooked cruciferous vegetables like broccoli or cauliflower, and consume lots of leafy greens.
+I typically have patients increase their consumption of certain spieces and foods.
+Turmeric, ginger, garlic, onions, fermented foods, cooked cruciferous vegetables like broccoli or cauliflower, and consume lots of leafy greens.
 This not only supports detox, but also lowers inflammation.

 Stress makes pain worse and it leads to hormone imbalances.